 - Donation – If you can afford to, donate to charity.
 Lots of people donate to charities rather than sending Christmas cards.

 Supporting others in the community who are in need of help, or volunteering, can help you make new friends, keep active and gain new skills.
 Helping others in your community can make a real difference to your own and someone else’s wellbeing.
-Despite the impact of Covid-19 and the restrictions that are in place, there are still opportunities to offer help during this difficult time.

-- Is there someone you know locally who is unwell at the moment or is vulnerable?
+Or is there someone you know locally who is unwell at the moment or is vulnerable?
 Try to make contact with them and see if there is a way that you can offer assistance, for example, you could offer to get them some shopping.